mikeadmire/simple_webmon/README.md

-# (Incomplete and unpublished)

 # SimpleWebmon

-TODO: Write a gem description
+SimpleWebmon is a Ruby gem that makes it easy to setup a basic website monitor.

 ## Installation